kriszyp/lmdb-js/README.md

 ### Values
 You can store a wide variety of JavaScript values and data structures in lmdb-store, including objects (with arbitray complexity), arrays, buffers, strings, numbers, etc. in your database.
 Values are stored and retrieved according the database encoding, which can be set using the `encoding` property on the database options.
 By default, data is stored using MessagePack, but there are four supported encodings:

-* `msgpack` (default) - All values are stored by serializing the value as MessagePack (using the msgpackr package).
+* `msgpack` (default) - All values are stored by serializing the value as MessagePack (using the [msgpackr](https://github.com/kriszyp/msgpackr) package).
 Values are decoded and parsed on retrieval, so `get` and `getRange` will return the object, array, or other value that you have stored.
 The msgpackr package is extremely fast (faster than native JSON), and provides the most flexibility in storing different value types.
 See the Shared Structures section for how to achieve maximum efficiency with this.
+* `cbor` - This specifies all values use the CBOR format, which requires that the [cbor-x](https://github.com/kriszyp/cbor-x) package be installed.
+This package is based on [msgpackr](https://github.com/kriszyp/msgpackr) and supports all the same options.
 * `json` - All values are stored by serializing the value as JSON (using JSON.stringify) and encoded with UTF-8.
 Values are decoded and parsed on retrieval using JSON.parse.
 Generally this does not perform as all as msgpack, nor support as many value types.
 * `string` - All values should be strings and stored by encoding with UTF-8.
 Values are returned as strings from `get`.
 * `binary` - Values are returned as (Node) buffer objects, representing the raw binary data.
 Note that creating buffer objects in NodeJS has some overhead and while this is fast and valuable direct storage of binary data, the data encodings provides faster and more optimized process for serializing and deserializing structured data.